-- Fixed salary - Short-term variable remuneration paid in cash - · Opportunities to participate in long-term incentive programs - Pension and other benefits
+- Fixed salary

+- Short-term variable cash remuneration

+- Opportunities to participate in long-term incentive plans

+- Pension and other customary benefits.

 Fixed salary

 Senior executives' fixed salaries are revised each year.
 They should be competitive and based on the individual's competence, responsibilities and performance.